wglvin/VitalBid/README.md

 1. Secure registration for both buyers and sellers
 2. Creation of Organ Types/ Listings
 3. Real-time bidding system for available listings
+4. Allow Early Resolution of a Listing
-4. Support Payments through Stripe Payments API
+5. Support Payments through Stripe Payments API
-5. Receive Email Notification through Mailgun API
+6. Receive Email Notification through Mailgun API

 Frontend also allows:
 1. View all organ listings with filtering by status (active/ended)